Application Master's Program

 - Copy of all diplomas awarding relevant university degrees, if applicable (Original language and officially translated, unless: German or English; originals will have to be presented upon matriculation in any case)

 - Official transcript(s) of records, detailing your academic work so far, e.g. BSc (Original language and officially translated, unless: German or English)

-- University Entrance Examination or APS, if applicable (Original language and officially translated).
-Only available in some countries (e.g. Turkey, China)
+- University Entrance Examination or APS, if applicable, and a simple copy of your degree, if your studies are already completed (Original language and officially translated).
+Only available in some countries (e.g. Turkey (ÖSYS), China, Vietnam, Mongolia (APS))

 Proficiency in English